grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 "So, the dock boss told you all about me already?"
 Percy asked, hoping to assess the levelness of the playing field.

-"The dock boss, yes, and a few others...My friend Turnaround Bob told me you are eminently trustworthy and reliable.
+"The dock boss, yes, and a few others...
+My friend Turnaround Bob told me you are eminently trustworthy and reliable.
 And also run a big enough boat for the particular job I need done."

 "Yeah, Bob tracked me down on the mainland and suggested I head out to this shithole depot to look for you.
 He hinted the work might be...profitable."